Investengine - Home

 Once execution has taken place, the trade must then settle.
 Settlement is the process which finalises the trade, by completing delivery of cash to buy a security, or delivery of the security in return for cash in a sell transaction.

 We will seek to carry out settlement on a T+2 basis.
-This means that we aim to settle trades within 2 days of execution.
+This means that we aim to settle trades within 2 business days of execution.
 Whilst trades are in the settlement process, you will be unable to create any other order, transaction or withdrawal regarding the assets or funds relating to the trade.

-Whilst the risk of settlement failure is very low, there is a moderate risk that settlement of transactions are delayed as a result of external factors, such as market liquidity, broker trading bandwidth or other unforeseen operational issues.
+Whilst the risk of settlement failure is very low, there is a risk that settlement of transactions is delayed as a result of external factors, such as market liquidity, broker trading bandwidth or other unforeseen operational issues.
 We will seek where possible to settle T+2, but this may not always be possible, and settlement may take longer.

 Trade Aggregation and Allocation